physionetchallenges/physionetchallenges.github.io/2025/index.md

 We implemented example algorithms in [MATLAB](https://github.com/physionetchallenges/matlab-example-2025) and [Python](https://github.com/physionetchallenges/python-example-2025).
 Other implementation languages will be considered upon request.
 The code repositories contain details for the examples and other helpful scripts and functions.
 These examples were not designed to perform well but to provide minimal working examples of how to work with the data for the Challenge task.
 We will also provide a version of [this code](https://github.com/carji475/ecg-chagas), which uses a deep neural network to detect Chagas disease.

-Teams submit their code, including working training code, in a GitHub or Gitlab repository by submitting a Google Form.
+Teams submit their code, including working training code, in a GitHub or Gitlab repository by submitting a [form](https://forms.gle/taMDUtYjKpV96ykJ8) with information about their team and code.
 During the Challenge, we will train each entry on the training set and evaluate it on the validation set.
 After the Challenge, we will train entries on the training set and evaluate them on the test set.
 We try to provide feedback about the entry (a score on the validation set for successful entries and an error message for unsuccessful entries) within 72 hours of submission.

-Please see the [submission instructions](submissions) for detailed information about how to submit a successful Challenge entry, double check your code (we cannot debug your code for you), and [submit](https://forms.gle/126MiJuEpZwe8tBn8) your algorithm when ready.
+Please see the [submission instructions](submissions) for detailed information about how to submit a successful Challenge entry, double check your code (we cannot debug your code for you), and [submit](https://forms.gle/taMDUtYjKpV96ykJ8) your algorithm when ready.
 We will provide feedback on your entry as soon as possible, so please wait at least **72 hours** before contacting us about the status of your entry.

 Please note that you remain the [owners](#ip) of any code that you submit, and we encourage you to use an [open-source license](#open).

 ## <a name="scoring"></a> Scoring

-Each region has a limited capacity for serological testing to validate potential cases of Chagas disease.
-We will evaluate each algorithm by prioritizing patients according to the algorithm's probability of a positive Chagas case and reporting the true positive rate (TPR) for Chagas cases in the patients with the 5% highest probabilities.
-The team with the highest TPR on the hidden test set wins the Challenge.
+The serological testing capacity for Chagas disease is limited, so we want to evaluate the ability of an algorithm to use ECGs to prioritize patients for testing.
+Accordingly, we define the Challenge score for an algorithm as the fraction of Chagas patients in a patient cohort that the algorithm prioritizes in the top 5% of the cohort, which is roughly the serological testing capacity The team with the highest Challenge score on the hidden test set wins the Challenge.

+Mathematically, let $X$ be a dataset of $n$ ECG records, and let $p_x$ be algorithm's estimated probability of a positive case of Chagas disease for an ECG record $x \in X$.
+Let $x_{1} = \text{argmax}_{x \in X} p_x$ be the record with the highest probability, $x_2$ the record with the second-highest probability, etc. We define $X_\alpha = \{x_k \in X: k \leq \alpha n\} \subseteq X$ as the collection of records with the $k = \lfloor \alpha n\rfloor$ highest probabilities.
+The Challenge score is the true positive rate for $X_\alpha$, i.e., the fraction of Chagas-positive cases in $X_a$ out of the total number of Chagas-positive cases in $X$, for $\alpha = 0.05$.

+If there are records $x, y \in X$ with tied probabilities $p_x = p_y$ such that $x \in X_\alpha$ and $y \not\in X_\alpha$, then the Challenge score will randomly break ties between the tied records so that $\alpha n -1 \leq |X_\alpha| \leq \alpha n$ and return the expected (mean) score over all permutations of the tied records.

-This metric and other traditional metrics, including AUC, are [implemented](https://github.com/physionetchallenges/evaluation-2025) in the `evaluate_model` script.
-We invite feedback about these metrics.
+This metric and other traditional metrics are [implemented](https://github.com/physionetchallenges/evaluation-2025) in the `evaluate_model` script.

 ## <a name="rules"></a> Overview of rules